 Fellows’ clinical responsibilities include patient evaluation and management, call-backs, communication with patients and referring physicians and preparation for conferences.
-The fellows are also trained to develop skills in various clinical rating scales, interpretation of whole exome and whole genome sequencing and other genetic tests, botulinum toxin (BoNT) injections, and programming of patients with deep brain stimulation (DBS).
+The fellows are also trained to develop skills in various clinical rating scales, interpretation of genetic testing including exome and genome sequencing, botulinum toxin (BoNT) injections, and programming of patients with deep brain stimulation (DBS).
+Fellows take part in initial and follow-up programming sessions for a variety of movement disorders, utilizing all available DBS devices.
 They are also directly involved in teaching medical students and neurology residents and participate in a variety of outreach programs.

-Although fellows spend nearly all their time in the Parkinson’s Disease Center and Movement Disorders Clinic on the ninth floor of McNair building, they also attend an outpatient Smith Clinic in Harris Health System, where they evaluate and manage patients under the direct supervision of one of the PDCMDC faculty.
+Although fellows spend nearly all their time in the Parkinson’s Disease Center and Movement Disorders Clinic on the ninth floor of McNair building, they also attend an outpatient Smith Clinic in Harris Health System, where they perform further botulinum toxin injections under the direct supervision of one of the PDCMDC faculty.

 Didactics

-Through a one-on-one mentoring, weekly teaching video rounds (which also include pediatric cases from Texas Children’s Hospital (TCH), monthly journal clubs, deep brain stimulation consensus conferences, genetics meetings, and many other teaching conferences the fellows acquire skills in phenomenology, pathophysiology, and therapeutics of all types of movement disorders.
+Weekly video rounds are held discussing patient presentations and phenomenologies and often include a wide variety of movement disorder pathologies.
+Uniquely, pediatric cases from Texas Children’s Hospital are frequently discussed as well.
+Separate weekly didactic sessions are held with the fellows on Fridays.
+Additional educational opportunities including one-on-one mentoring, monthly DBS journal clubs, deep brain stimulation consensus conferences, genetics meetings, and many other teaching conferences help the fellows to acquire skills in phenomenology, pathophysiology, and therapeutics of all types of movement disorders.

 Research